nss-evening-cohort-7/bandz-the-frog-sayeth-croak/README.md

 Pick a theme that the team likes.
 A good place for inspiration is the [Wordpress themes](https://wordpress.org/themes/) site.
 Do not purchase, or copy the theme code, just browse them for inspiration.
 Everyone should agree on a theme and ensure that each page is consistent with the colors, fonts, and/or images chosen.

-Theme
-    -- murky, green, dark, kitschy, sorta bad taste, probably designed by a fan who is a newbie coder (like us!)

-Colors
-    -- black, dark grey: #333, dark green: #258e2f, lighter grey: #5e5e5e, and use these sparingly: neon green: #7fff00, rust: #ac5b10, white

-Fonts (headers and paragraphs):
-    -- h1:  font-family: 'MedievalSharp', cursive;
-    h2, h3, h4, h5, h6, p, etc: font-family: 'Oswald', sans-serif;

-Images
-    -- border: 5px solid black,
-    and background color or padding immediately around image is the lighter grey: #5e5e5e --- AND ON HOVER---background-color or padding: black;
-    border: 3px solid #7fff00; (neon green)

-Buttons
-    -- no buttons just floating text

-Lists
-    -- that awful rust color and let's talk about keepiing the tacky bullets for anything that's not the nav bar

 Remeber this is a band website - there will be EXTRA BONUS points given to your team if you make your site look like a myspace page.

 * Your team can only have 1 CSS file - main.css